cdesforges/MINST_Model/README.md

-# Multilayer Perceptron in Pytorch
+# Convulitional Neural Network in Pytorch

-This is my first MLP, trained on the MNIST dataset.
+This is my first CNN, trained on the MNIST dataset.

 This was my first time utlizing Pytorch, and fine tuning model architecture are a result of training runs.